-The executor needs to conduct interviews with the relatives of the deceased, obtain signatures and important documents, in order to deal with the estate.
-The executor is responsible for keeping the family or relatives up to date with the process.
-The executor is responsible for proper administration of the deceased estate, but should appoint an attorney, to administer the estate on the executor’s behalf.
-The reason for this is that the process is complicated and the Master will not authorize an unqualified executor unless an attorney is appointed.
+The executor’s responsibilities include conducting interviews with the deceased’s relatives, obtaining signatures, and important documents.
+They are also responsible for keeping the family or relatives informed about the progress of the estate administration process.
+Although the executor is responsible for the proper administration of the deceased estate, they should appoint an attorney to handle the process on their behalf.
+This is because the process can be complex, and the Master will not authorise an unqualified executor unless an attorney is appointed.

-The executor is entitled to remuneration prescribed by the Administration of Estates Act No. 66 of 1965 Section 51 (1).
-The executor’s remuneration is an expense to be paid by the estate.
-The prescribed tariff is on the gross value of the assets calculated at 3,5%.
-At Siyatec we charge an affordable flat rate fee and not the prescribed tariff.
+In terms of remuneration, the executor is entitled to a prescribed fee under the Administration of Estates Act No. 66 of 1965 Section 51 (1).
+This fee, calculated at 3.5% of the gross value of the assets, is an expense paid by the estate.
+Siyatec Executors, however, charges an affordable flat rate fee instead of the prescribed tariff.